GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### If you start removing things, if you get to the point where if you were to remove anything more it would not work any more — at this point it is beautiful.
+> ### We're no longer in the days where everything is super well crafted.
+But at the heart of the programs that make it to the top, you'll find that the key internal code was done by a few people who really know what they were doing.
 >
-> ~ *Joe Armstrong (programmer)*
+> ~ *Bill Gates*

 ---
 ## 🏎 Quick Facts